Monsters (James Blunt song)

 "Monsters" is a song by English singer-songwriter James Blunt.
 It was written by Blunt, Amy Wadge and Jimmy Hogarth for Blunt's sixth studio album, Once Upon a Mind (2019).
 It was released as the fourth single from the album on 1 November 2019.

 Blunt chose to donate all of the profit made from the song to Help for Heroes and British Legion charities.

 Background

-James Blunt's father Charles was diagnosed with stage four chronic kidney disease.
-Blunt wrote "Monsters" to "express his feelings about his father and his illness, almost as if it's a touching farewell to his father".
+James Blunt's father Charles Blount was diagnosed with stage four chronic kidney disease.
+The disease is incurable without a transplant, and Blunt wrote the song when he realised that his father could soon die.
+In "Monsters", Blunt expressed his feelings about his father and his illness, almost as if the song is a farewell to his father".
 In an interview with Good Morning Britain, Blunt said:

 Really that has been an amazing moment.
 Because when you realise your father's mortality it's a great opportunity to say the things I'd like to say to him.
 So I have written a song called Monsters for him.

-In the same interview he made a plea for type O kidney donors to step forward.
-In January 2020 MSN reported Blunt's father had been scheduled for a transplant.